 3. Irene and Daisy MacGregor Memorial Scholarship - The Irene and Daisy MacGregor Memorial Scholarship is awarded to students of high scholastic standing and character who have been accepted into or are pursuing an approved course of study to become a medical doctor (no pre-med) at an approved, accredited medical school.
 Renewal is conditional upon maintenance of a GPA of 3.25.
 There is a preference to females "if equally qualified".

-AMWA Medical Education Scholarships - The American Medical Women's Association will be awarding two $1000 scholarships to women currently enrolled in medical school.
-Awardees will be chosen based on need as well as embodiment of the goals of AMWA.
+AMWA Medical Education Scholarships - The American Medical Women's Association awards four $1000 scholarships to women currently enrolled in medical school.
+Awardees will be chosen based on the embodiment of the goals of AMWA.
 Financial need, though not a requirement, is also considered.
 Applications are accepted at two different times during the year (see website for specific dates).
 Please send completed applications to firstname.lastname@example.org.
 Website: www.amwa-doc.org/students/awards-scholarships.